 It's the very last thing you were trying to achieve.
 And yet, it happens.

 Recently in the Parent Club a mom asked for help when she was finding it hard to stay warm and relaxed while she listened to her son cry at bedtime.
 She'd done great work trying to understand her child and his upset, but after a few nights of facing insults and tears she felt worn down and defeated.

-Six Ways To Handle Bedtime Crying With Calm
+Seven Ways To Handle Bedtime Crying With Calm

-The club's instructors Emily and Kathy shared these ideas for getting better resourced in those very tough moments:
+The Club's instructors Emily and Kathy shared these ideas for getting better resourced in those very tough moments: